3.(I) MATERIAL ACCOUNTING POLICIES

 (iv) Depreciation

 Depreciable amount for assets is the cost of an asset, or other amount substituted for cost, less its estimated residual value.
-Depreciation on tangible property and other equipment has been provided on the straight-line method.
+Depreciation on property, plant and equipment other than mining properties has been provided on the straight-line method over the estimated useful life.

 • Depreciation has been provided over remaining useful life or life of replaced part whichever is shorter of the respective property, plant and equipment in respect of additions arising on account of insurance spares, on additions or extension forming an integral part of existing plants and on the revised carrying amount of assets identified as impaired.